Dr-Passmore/hobby-blog/blog/2023-12-13-Azure-Static-Site-Falmouth-Allotments.md

 I took over managing the [Falmouth Allotments website](https://falmouthallotments.org/) and needed to migrate the website from a previous hosting solution.
 I initially deployed the WordPress site to a `Standard B1s` virtual machine.
 However, a recent update ended up breaking the WordPress site and initial attempts to fix failed.

-What was looking like a headache to troubleshoot and resolve, this actually turned out to be an opportunity to redesign the site.
-When I took over managing the site, I had discussions with the allotment committee about the website needing a redesign with some initial ideas being discussed.
-Fortunately, the website going down was an impertus to begin this project.
+What looked like a headache to troubleshoot, and resolve was an opportunity to redesign the site.
+When I took over managing the place, I had discussions with the allotment committee about the website needing a redesign, with initial design ideas discussed with a small group of volunteers.
+Fortunately, the website going down was an impetus to begin this project.

 ![Falmouth Allotments Sunset](https://personalblogimages.blob.core.windows.net/websiteimages/Falmouthallotmentspreview.webp)

 <!--truncate-->

-Moving away from an old Wordpress website with a focus on performance, cost reduction, and accessibility is an exciting project to undertake.
+Moving away from an old WordPress website focusing on performance, cost reduction, and accessibility is an exciting project.

 ## Overview

 The main goals I have for the new site are:

-- Implement a modern clean design.
+- Implement a modern, clean design.
 - Reduce the quantity and size of images displayed.
-- The website has been designed with accessiblity in mind.
+- The website has been designed with accessibility in mind.
-- Replace all documents with either webforms or easily browserable pages (Rules and Constituation).
+- Replace all documents with either web forms or easily browseable pages (Rules and Constitution).
 - Significantly reduce hosting costs.

-To measure these goals I will be making Use of [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/#devtools) to generate page reports.
-This enables me to find not only identify performance impacts, but also any accessibility issues.
+I will use [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/#devtools) to generate page reports to measure these goals.
+This enables me to identify not only performance impacts but also any accessibility issues.
 In addition, I want to limit the environmental impact of the website.
-Fortunately, this can be measured using the [Website Carbon Calculator](https://www.websitecarbon.com) and essentially, carbon cost is limited by making sure the new website is efficiently designed.
+Fortunately, this can be measured using the [Website Carbon Calculator](https://www.websitecarbon.com) and essentially, carbon cost is limited by ensuring the new website is efficiently designed.

 ## Azure

-For hosting the website I'm going to be deploying to Azure.
+For hosting the website, I'm going to be deploying to Azure.
 I have already moved the old site to Azure using a `Standard B1s` virtual machine to host the old WordPress website.
 I have also seen this as an opportunity to practice [Terraform](https://www.terraform.io/).
 Terraform is Infrastructure By Code and is a great way to manage cloud infrastructure.
-Primarily, Terraform helps standardise and inherently documents the infrastructure set up.
-I admit from a time perspective it is very inefficient for a small project like this one, as I could have created everything in the portal in a fraction of the time required to get this set up.
+Primarily, Terraform helps standardise and inherently documents the infrastructure set-up.
+From a time perspective, it is very inefficient for a small project like this one, as I could have created everything in the portal in a fraction of the time required to get this set up.

 ### Terraform Deployment

-The terraform deployment requires a Azure service principal to be created in Azure Entra with contribution access to the subscription.
-Using a gitaction workflow I'm able to manage deployment of infrastructure by code.
+The terraform deployment requires an Azure service principal to be created in Azure Entra with contribution access to the subscription.
+Using a GitHub Action workflow, I can manage infrastructure deployment by code.

-The gitaction workflow is designed to automate the deployment of Terraform configurations on Azure when changes are pushed to the specified branch (in this case, the master branch).
-I will break down the key components of the workflow:
+The GitHub Action workflow is designed to automate the deployment of Terraform configurations on Azure when changes are pushed to the specified branch (in this case, the master branch).
+I will break down the critical components of the workflow:

 ```yml
 name: Deploy Terraform